The Safest and Most Dangerous Places in Rock Spring, NC: Crime Maps and Statistics

 Is Rock Spring, NC Safe?

-The C- grade indicates that the rate of crime is slightly higher than that of the average US city.
-Rock Spring ranks in the 32nd percentile for safety, meaning it is safer than 32% of cities but less safe than 68%.
-This analysis applies only to Rock Spring's official city boundaries.
+The C- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Rock Spring's combined rate is slightly higher than the norm.
+Rock Spring sits in the 32nd percentile, ahead of 32% of cities and behind 68%.
+The grade covers only Rock Spring's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Rock Spring is 31.17 per 1,000 residents in the typical year.
+The overall crime rate in Rock Spring is 31.17 per 1,000 residents in a typical year.

 The Cost of Crime™ in Rock Spring, NC

-The total projected cost of crime in Rock Spring for 2025 is $229,297.
-This translates to approximately $438 per resident and $916 per household.
-On average, crime-related costs account for 1.1% of the median household income in Rock Spring.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Rock Spring for 2025 is $229,297, about $438 per resident and $916 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 56.0%